vinothkannans/authvin/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within AuthVin, please send an e-mail to Vinoth Kannan at vinothkannan@vinkas.com.
+If you discover a security vulnerability within Authvin, please send an e-mail to Vinoth Kannan at vinothkannan@vinkas.com.
 All security vulnerabilities will be promptly addressed.

 ## License

-The AuthVin is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The Authvin is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).